Harika-SVL/Jenkins/notes.md

   ![Alt text](shots/87.PNG)

 * As a result of this project's build, I get `gameoflife.war` which is called as `ARTIFACT`.
-Let's configure jenkins to archive the artifacts
+Let's configure jenkins to Archive the Artifacts

   ![Alt text](shots/88.PNG)

 #### Exercises

-* Create a jenkins master with t2.micro (ubuntu)
+* Create a jenkins-master with t2.micro (ubuntu)
-* Create a node with any other os redhat/centos/amazon linux
+* Create a node with any other os redhat/centos/amazon-linux
-    * install jdk 17
+    * install jdk-17
-* Create a job which should run on the other node configure and display its ip address and environmental variables printenv
+* Create a job which should run on the other node
+* Configure and display it's ip_address and environmental variables `printenv`

-### Node 2 => JDK-8 and maven
+### Node-2 => JDK-8 and MAVEN

-* On the jenkins-master we would require jdk-17 and for the project game-of-life we would require jdk-8
+* On the jenkins-master, we would require jdk-17 and for the project, game-of-life, we would require jdk-8
 * On the node-2, let's create a new user called as devops and add to sudoers with `NOPASSWD`
 ```
 sudo adduser devops